Hammad7106/FastAPI/README.md

 8- Test Cases are in tests directory

 9- Run Tests by this command python -m pytest --asyncio-mode=auto

+10- For Swagger and Documentation you can go to baseurl/doc and baseurl/redoc repectively